Ptujec/LaunchBar/Audio-Devices/README.md

 ## Note About AirPlay Devices

-AirPlay devices are not fully supported yet.
-CoreAudio does not list AirPlay devices consistently.
-You can try to add or update AirPlay devices by holding `Shift`, but this is a workaround that involves GUI scripting, which is very fragile.
+AirPlay support is not ideal yet.
+This is because CoreAudio does not list AirPlay devices consistently.
+You can try to add or update AirPlay devices by holding `Shift`.
+This is a compromise to keep the action as responsive as possible while allowing AirPlay devices to be included. **Listing and activating AirPlay devices usually involves GUI scripting.
+This means the action will open System Preferences.**

+I tried to implement this as gracefully as possible, but there may be some hiccups, e.g., the device showing only a generic "AirPlay" name instead of its real name.
+This usually occurs if you activated an AirPlay device without using the action.

+Also, the list of devices won't be refreshed automatically after activation with the GUI workaround.
+This is to avoid blocking the LB interface while waiting.

 ## Installation (IMPORTANT!)